Lessons From The Pandemic And Thoughts On Berkshire Hathaway

 Surprise and shock are endemic to the system, and people should always arrange their affairs to that they will survive such events.
 They will end up richer that way than focusing all the time on getting rich.

 This is a lesson many will need to learn and re-learn with each crisis that passes.
-But, it is a lesson that has been a part of Berkshire's culture from its inception.
+But it is a lesson that has been a part of Berkshire's culture from its inception.

 He may be 89 years old, but it does not sound all that bad right now to own a company at a more than reasonable valuation that includes one of the world's great investors having access to billions of dollars in excess cash at a time when asset prices have dropped dramatically.